skamansam/skamansam.github.io/source/_posts/2016-09-14-data-migrations-and-you.markdown

 ## Migrations Are Only For Modifying The Database

 This is a difficult rule to follow for lots of Rails developers, experienced and not so.
-Since migrations are ususally automated, it is easy to get in the mindset of adding data changes to migrations.
-This violates the **Single Responsibility Principle**, which states, _a class should have a responsibility over a single feature of your application_.
+Since migrations are usually automated, it is easy to get in the mindset of adding data changes to migrations.
+This violates the **Single Responsibility Principle**, which states, _A class should have a responsibility over a single feature of your application_.

 <div class='note'>
 Scenario: You have a nice chat app and you want to add the ability for users to 'favorite' certain messages.
 At first, you have a boolean field in your database, so your original migration looks like this: